-When people talk about emergencies you may think of recent events such as UK storms and flooding, the COVID-19 pandemic, the Beirut explosion, the Syrian refugee crisis or other global disasters.
+When people talk about risks and emergencies, you may think of recent events such as UK storms and flooding, the COVID-19 pandemic, the refugee crisis or global disasters.
 What if we told you that being prepared is not just for those head-line grabbing incidents?
-Power cuts, water main bursts, gas leaks, fires, transport strikes, road closures etc. can happen any day.
-Taking proactive steps to be better prepared will help you not only with everyday emergencies but also with far less likely incidents.
+Power cuts, water main bursts, gas leaks, fires, transport strikes and road closures are just some examples of disruption people face every day.
+Taking proactive steps to be better prepared will help you not only with everyday emergencies but also with those unknown ‘black swan’ events.

 September is the month to proactively prepare and build resilience for what might come in the future.